Frequently Asked Marketing Questions

 The goal of social media is to drive people to your website.
 So, our advice is to mainly use it to distribute your announcements, articles, and other on-site content.
 Occasionally, you can share an article that was posted on a different website but you should know that this rarely leads to new business.

-How do I use analytics to boost my business?
+How do I use analytics to grow my business?

 Oh, boy!
 This is a very in-depth question.
 One we are going to spend an entire lesson (or two) on during our Small Business Marketing Masterclass.